goog/sp1/README.md

-22 days of OSASK,which is an open self-made operating system.
+22 days of OSASK,which is an open operating system written by Hidemi Kawai.

 1,file system
 2,hardware control